hellman/Quine-McCluskey/README.md

 The input file has the following format:
 - The first line should contain the format letter and the dimension $n$:
   `d` - usual Quine-McCluskey (DNF mode)
-  `c` - complement the input set (CNF mode)
+  `c` - complement the input set and negate variables (CNF mode)
 - Each consequent line should consist of a bitstring of length $n$, containing only ASCII '0' or '1' characters.
+The vector corresponds to a preimage of 1 in the DNF mode, or to a preimage of 0 in the CNF mode.

 Example: